sammosummo/sammosummo.github.io/writing.md

 title: Writing
 ---

-Posts are ordered by when they were originally posted, not last edited.
-I haven't figured out how to do that. <g-emoji class="g-emoji" alias="man_shrugging" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f937-2642.png">🤷‍♂️</g-emoji>
+Posts are uncategorized and ordered by when they were originally posted.
+I haven't figured out how to create separate lists for different categories. 🤷‍

+Please be aware that none of the following was peer reviewed and therefore could contain nonsense!

 <ul>
 {% for post in site.posts %}